 Leveraged ETFs aren’t your average passive index trackers.
-Instead, they offer 2x or 3x the daily performance—or inverse performance—of benchmark indices like the S&P 500, Nasdaq-100, or Russell 2000.
-When used correctly, they can produce rapid and outsized returns.
-When misunderstood, they can decimate capital.
+They offer 2x or 3x the daily performance, or inverse performance, of benchmark indices like the S&P 500, Nasdaq-100, or Russell 2000.
+When you use them correctly, they can produce rapid and outsized returns.
+When you misunderstand them, they can decimate your capital.

 These funds achieve this exposure through a blend of derivatives, swaps, and futures contracts, rebalanced daily to maintain the specified leverage ratio.

-That daily reset is both their greatest strength and most misunderstood risk.
-Over multi-day periods, particularly in volatile environments, compounding effects and volatility decay can result in returns that deviate—sometimes dramatically—from the expected multiple.
+That daily reset is both their greatest strength and their most misunderstood risk.
+Over multi-day periods, especially in volatile environments, compounding effects and volatility decay can produce returns that drift, sometimes dramatically, from the expected multiple.

 This isn’t a flaw.
-It’s a structural reality of daily rebalancing, and it demands precision timing and active risk management.
+It’s a structural reality of daily rebalancing, and it demands precision timing and active risk management on your part.

 Despite their complexity, investors have embraced them.
-As of 2025, leveraged ETF assets under management crossed $137 billion, up nearly 46% year-over-year.
+As of 2026, leveraged ETF assets under management have crossed $137 billion, up nearly 46% year-over-year.
 Names like ProShares, Direxion, and Invesco dominate this market, with products linked to everything from the VIX, MSCI Emerging Markets, and Dow Jones, to commodities and currencies.

-Used with discipline, Leveraged ETFs can serve multiple roles:
+Used with discipline, leveraged ETFs can fill multiple roles in your portfolio at once.

 • A short-term directional bet